-Prior to each investment, a due diligence report and investment recommendation on the investee company will be produced and this is expected to cost £4,250 plus VAT for each successfully EIS Fund Open for investment Section 3 completed investment in an investee company.
-Once an investment is completed, each company will join the support programme for a minimum period of a year.
+Prior to each investment, a due diligence report and investment recommendation on the investee company will be produced and this is expected to cost between £5,000 and £10,000 plus VAT for each successfully completed investment in an investee company.
+The cost of a due diligence report may be significantly reduced for companies within our existing portfolio.
+Once an investment is completed, each company is able to join the Jenson support programme.
 This will be tailored to each company and the net maximum amount receivable by Jenson will be £500 per month.